 Cathy Duffy: The Queen of Homeschool Curriculum

 In this day and age, at least in the United States, we tend to take homeschooling for granted.
-But there was a time, not so long ago, that parents weren’t sure if home schooling was legal.
+But there was a time, not so long ago, when parents weren’t sure if home schooling was legal.

-In the 1980’s, parents across the United States began pulling their children out of school so that they could home school them.
-The term home schooling wasn’t common and most people didn’t know what it was.
+In the 1980s, parents across the United States began pulling their children out of school so that they could home school them.
+The term home schooling wasn’t common, and most people didn’t know what it was.

 Back then, home school was spelled as two words.
 Today, homeschooling is a common word and is usually spelled as one word.